bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, native input format, parsing to logical form (aka semantic parsing), parameter estimation for probabilistic CCG.

 This branch is for gitters.
-For first time install:
+FOR FIRST TIME INSTALL:

 <ol>
 <li><code> cd h</code>, where h is your chosen home for CCGlab.
-<li><code>git clone -b git-install --single-branch git://github.com/bozsahin/ccglab.git</code>
+<li><code> git clone -b git-install --single-branch git://github.com/bozsahin/ccglab.git</code>
-<li><code>run-to-complete-ccglab-install</code> in the repo to get the extras needed, and to set up the paths so that CCGlab is usable from anywhere in your user account.
+<li><code> run-to-complete-ccglab-install</code> in the repo to get the extras needed, and to set up the paths so that CCGlab is usable from anywhere in your user account.
 </ol>

 This is Common Lisp code.
 If you already have an ANSI Common Lisp, it can work with it too.